collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [Peter](https://stackexchange.com/users/-1/168-peter) on 2010-12-25
 - score: 2

-<p>Religion has been around for thousands of years and no evidence has ever been found to support any flavor of it.
+Religion has been around for thousands of years and no evidence has ever been found to support any flavor of it.
 I have to take the view that there is no evidence and likely never will be.
 Any time a religion makes a testable claim it turns out to be false.
 If something appeared to be evidence in favor of a religion I would suspect it to be a hoax of some kind.
 Perhaps some technology unknown to me is being used to give the appearance of the supernatural.
-It would take some spectacular and testable evidence to convince me it was real.</p>
+It would take some spectacular and testable evidence to convince me it was real.

 ## Answer 1437